charles-synth/camera-recorder/README.md

 # Camera-Recorder

-The purpose of this app is to capture imagery on a 5 second or 30 second basis, and transfer into your RAIC Foundry DataSource, to quickly aggregate images for RAIC Vision training or RAIC Vision inference running needs.
+The purpose of the Camera-Recorder app is to capture an image on an interval, such as every 5 or 30 seconds and download the image to your downloads folder, or alternatively, upload the image to an Azure Storage Container location.
+The objective being to quickly aggregate images of a target or subject area.

 ![screenshot](./public/images/camera-recorder.png)

 # Getting Started with Create React App